 (a) require the Customer to deliver up all Goods in its possession which have not been irrevocably incorporated into another product; and

-7.2 The Supplier may, by giving notice to the Customer at any time up to two Business Days before delivery, increase the price of the Goods to reflect any increase in the cost of the Goods that is due to:
+7.2 The Supplier may, by giving notice to the Customer at any time up to two Business Days before delivery, increase the price of the Goods or Services to reflect any increase in the cost of the Goods or Services that is due to:

 7.3 The price of the Goods is exclusive of the costs and charges of packaging, insurance and transport of the Goods, which shall be invoiced to the Customer.

-7.6 The Customer shall pay the invoice in full and in cleared funds within 20 Business Days of the date of the invoice save where payment is required to be or has been prepaid by standing order or direct debit.
-Payment shall be made to the bank account nominated in writing by the Supplier.
-Time of payment is of the essence.
+7.7 The Customer shall pay the invoice (including any invoices in respect of Goods and/or Services delivered by instalments) in full and in cleared funds within 20 Business Days of the date of the invoice save where payment is required to be or has been prepaid, including by standing order or direct debit.
+Payment shall be made by such method notified in the invoice and to the bank account nominated in writing by the Supplier.
+Time for payment is of the essence.

-7.7 If the Customer fails to make any payment due to the Supplier under the Contract by the due date for payment, then the Customer shall pay interest on the overdue amount at the rate of 4% per annum above Barclays Bank Plc’s base rate from time to time.
-Such interest shall accrue on a daily basis from the due date until actual payment of the overdue amount, whether before or fter judgment.
+7.8 Notwithstanding clause 8.2(o), if the Customer fails to make any payment due to the Supplier under the Contract by the due date for payment, then the Customer shall pay interest on the overdue amount at the rate of 4% per annum above Barclays Bank Plc’s base rate from time to time.
+Such interest shall accrue on a daily basis from the due date until actual payment of the overdue amount, whether before or after judgment.
 The Customer shall pay the interest together with the overdue amount.

-7.9 The Customer shall pay all amounts due under the Contract in full without any set-off, counterclaim, deduction or withholding (except for any deduction or withholding required by law).
+7.10 The Customer shall pay all amounts due under the Contract in full without any set-off, counterclaim, deduction or withholding (except for any deduction or withholding required by law) and the Customer shall not be entitled to withhold payment of any amount due to the Supplier by reason of any disputed claim by the Customer in connection with the Contract.
 The Supplier may at any time, without limiting any other rights or remedies it may have, set off any amount owing to it by the Customer against any amount payable by the Supplier to the Customer.